-- 6.7.1 The NPPF 2023 states that where it is identified that affordable housing is needed, planning policies should expect this to be provided on site in the first instance.
-The London Plan also states that boroughs may wish to prioritise meeting the most urgent needs earlier in the Plan period, which may mean prioritising low-cost rented units. - 6.7.2 Local Plan Policy SP2 states that subject to viability, sites capable of delivering 10 units or more will be required to meet a Borough wide affordable housing target of 40%, based on habitable rooms.
+- demonstrably outweigh the benefits when assessed against the policies in the NPPF taken as a whole. - 6.7.2 Nevertheless, decisions must still be made in accordance with the development plan (relevant policies summarised in this report) unless material considerations indicate otherwise (of which the NPPF is a significant material consideration). - 6.7.3 The NPPF 2023 states that where it is identified that affordable housing is needed, planning policies should expect this to be provided on site in the first instance.
+The London Plan also states that boroughs may wish to prioritise meeting the most urgent needs earlier in the Plan period, which may mean prioritising low-cost rented units. - 6.7.4 Local Plan Policy SP2 states that subject to viability, sites capable of delivering 10 units or more will be required to meet a Borough wide affordable housing target of 40%, based on habitable rooms.
 Policy DM13 of the DM DPD reflects this approach and sets out that the Council will seek the maximum reasonable amount of affordable housing provision when negotiating on schemes with site capacity to accommodate more than 10 dwellings, having regard to Policy SP2 and the achievement of the Borough-wide target of 40% affordable housing provision, the individual circumstances of the site Development viability; and other planning benefits that may be achieved.
-For this site, 'other relevant planning benefits' include the provision of employment space, in line with the Tottenham Area Action Plan site allocation SS2 Lawrence Road, which has an impact on viability. - 6.7.3 The Mayor of London's Affordable Housing and Viability (AHV) SPG states that all developments not meeting a 35% affordable housing threshold should be assessed for financial viability through the assessment of an appropriate financial appraisal, with early and late-stage viability reviews applied where appropriate.
+For this site, 'other relevant planning benefits' include the provision of employment space, in line with the Tottenham Area Action Plan site allocation SS2 Lawrence Road, which has an impact on viability. - 6.7.5 The Mayor of London's Affordable Housing and Viability (AHV) SPG states that all developments not meeting a 35% affordable housing threshold should be assessed for financial viability through the assessment of an appropriate financial appraisal, with early and late-stage viability reviews applied where appropriate.